 2. A unilateral No-Fault divorce is an option if your spouse will not consent to the divorce but the parties have been living separate and apart for at least 1 year.
 Certain notices are filed with the court and, if your spouse does not object or file any claims with the court, your divorce will be granted.
 You may file for the divorce before you have lived separate and apart for the 1-year waiting period but you cannot get the divorce until the 1 year period is over.
 You may not be able to get a unilateral divorce if there are issues related to property division.
 You usually must resolve these issues before a divorce will be granted.

 Whether a No-Fault Divorce is right for you can be determined with a quick free telephone consultation with one of our attorneys.
 Call today – no fee, no obligation.

 No-Fault Divorce Does Not Equal Uncontested Divorce

-In cases were a no-fault uncontested divorce is appropriate your divorce can often be completed in about 90 days for a flat fee.
-Click here for information about Uncontested Divorces.
+If a no-fault uncontested divorce works for you, your divorce can often be completed in about 90 days, or less, for a low flat fee.

 *We don’t just sell you the forms and a list of instructions.
 We are Pennsylvania Attorneys that will professionally handle your no-fault divorce for you.
 Many websites offer a cheap “no-fault divorce package” but you have to